 Trade Credit is a process of ordering and receiving goods or services for business purposes by not making immediate cash payment to the suppliers.
 It is an inter-firm trade credit among buyers and sellers, wherein goods are shipped or services are offered in advance, before the payment is made.

-Trade Credit is a business-to-business agreement in which credit limit is offered to the borrower (buyer) by supplier who let the borrower buy now and pay later.
-Trade Credit is used whenever an entrepreneur is receiving equipment, machinery, material and other business related products and not paying back cash instantly but paying later on or before the scheduled date.
-The credit limit depends on the business requirements, current assets and liabilities, repayment capacity and creditworthiness of the buyer.
+Trade Credit is a business-to-business agreement in which a credit limit is offered to the borrower (buyer) by a supplier who let the borrower buy now and pay later.
+Trade Credit is used whenever an entrepreneur is receiving equipment, machinery, material, and other business-related products and not paying back cash instantly but paying later on or before the scheduled date.
+The credit limit depends on the business requirements, current assets and liabilities, repayment capacity, and creditworthiness of the buyer.

 Features of Trade Credit

 • Increases cash flow and reduces capital requirements